 8. Costco has super competitive prices on organic coconut oil.

 At Costco, their coconut oil can’t be beat.
-And, you can use it for everything (from high heat cooking, butter substitute for baking, to an amazing moisturizer and makeup remover!)
+And, you can use it for everything (from high heat cooking, as a butter substitute for baking, to an amazing moisturizer and makeup remover!).